|Asset Group||Asset Sub-Group||Investment Category|

 Low index-tracking error: This index-tracking exchange traded fund has closely tracked the performance of its reference stock market index.
 This is the MSCI USA SRI index.
 The index includes only companies with high environmental, social and governance (ESG) ratings above a predetermined level.

-The fund is reasonably priced: The ‘USD Acc’ share class levies annual ongoing charges of 0.20% as at 24 January 2020.
+The fund is reasonably priced: The ‘USD Acc’ share class levies annual ongoing charges of 0.20%.

 ii ACE ethical style: Avoids.
 This means the fund simply screens out specific sectors considered to be unethical, or stocks whose environmental, social and governance (ESG) scores are below a certain threshold.